-Southerly Point Cooperative Multi Academy Trust Admissions Policy on the school website until December.
-Crofty as of January 2023
+Crofty Multi Academy Trust Admissions Policy on the school website.

-Our DSEN Policy and School Offer (our contribution to the Local Offer) can be accessed via the links on our website.
+Our SEND Policy and School Offer (our contribution to the Local Offer) can be accessed via the links on our website.

-Details about our curriculum, including how it is made accessible to children with DSEN, can be viewed from our website.
+Details about our curriculum, including how it is made accessible to children with SEND (inclusion documents for each subject), can be viewed from our website.

-Our DSEN Policy, School Offer and Information Report have been written in accordance with the Disability Discrimination Act 1995, the Equality Act 2010 and the Children and Families Act 2014.
+Our SEND Policy, School Offer and Information Report have been written in accordance with the Disability Discrimination Act 1995, the Equality Act 2010 and the Children and Families Act 2014.

-The Governing Body approved this DSEN Information Report on:
+The Governing Body approved this SEND Information Report: